Title: On the Verge (Prelude to an Admission of Love)

 “Who got there before you?”

-“Two choppers, brand new, no logos, no identifying marks.
+“Two choppers, brand new, no logos, no identifying marks of any kind.
 They had to have come from the other station, given how quickly they arrived at the crash site.
 Half a dozen crew wearing full cold-weather hazmat gear were offloading containers from the downed chopper.”

 “What kind of containers?”